athenamelia/athenamelia.github.io/_pages/research.md

 author_profile: yes
 ---

-What it's like to work in clinical drug development in biopharma!
+What it's like to work in biopharma!
 ---
 Currently at Genentech, I provide statistical analysis and computational support to different therapeutic areas, currently in hematology and ophthalmology.
 My past and current projects include phase Ib, Ib/II, III clinical trials to study treatment effects of Mosunetuzumab, Glofitamab, Tiragolumab, Atezolizumab, and Satralizumab combination in patients with relapsed or refractory B-cell non-hodgkin lymphoma and moderate-to-severe thyroid eye disease.
 My main responsibilities include SDTM mapping, performing ADaM variable derivation and quality control, and delivering TLG output to clinical science teams across Genentech/Roche Product Development.